NAME

 Output width is limited to 78 visible columns unless literal input lines exceed this limit.

-The following -O
+The following -O arguments are

 accepted:

-=indent- The left margin for normal text is set to indent blank characters instead of the default of five for mdoc(7) and seven for man(7).
+indent=indent- The left margin for normal text is set to indent blank characters instead of the default of five for mdoc(7) and seven for man(7).
 Increasing this is not recommended; it may result in degraded formatting, for example overfull lines or ugly line breaks.

-=width- The output width is set to width, which will normalise to ≥60.
+width=width- The output width is set to width, which will normalise to ≥60.

 HTML Output